 The front page of the Wall Street Journal this morning has an article called "Billable Hour Under Attack."
 Apparently, many companies are using the recession as the impetus to push their outside counsel to bill flat fees rather than for each hour worked on a contract.

 I think this is a great idea.
 Time is an absolutely non-renewable resource.
 While you can alw… read more »

-Of course, having money makes outsourcing household chores easie… read more »
+Of course, having money makes outsourcing household chores easier, but often, peopl… read more »

-One of the most universal — and often wasteful — features of corporate life is the weekly departmental meeting.
+One of the most universal -- and often wasteful -- features of corporate life is the weekly departmental meeting.
 This all-hands-on-deck meeting tends to take place in order to keep everyone in the loop, as it were, and often happens largely because it is Monday, or whatever day has been deemed the appropriate day for a weekly meeting.
 In its best form, this me… read more »